-Top Myths About Adopting a Cat
+Top 7 Myths About Adopting a Cat

-Cats are boring.
+Myth #1: Cats are boring

 HSTT Smokey Before copyPHOTO © HSTT

-Cats can’t be trained.
+Myth #2: Cats can’t be trained

 FCAC Mira High FivePHOTO © FCAC

-Just because cats have a rep for having a mind of their own doesn’t mean they’re untrainable.
-From using a litter box to walking on a leash, cats can learn all sorts of important skills that make it easy and fun to live with them.
+From using a litter box to walking on a leash, cats can be trained to perform skills that make it easy and fun to live with them.
 A little patience will help you house-train your cat in no time.
-Throw in a clicker and treats for positive reinforcement, and you can teach your cat to come, sit, fetch, high-five, roll-over, and literally jump through hoops.
+Throw in a clicker and treats for positive reinforcement, and you can teach your cat to come, sit, fetch, high-five, roll over, and even jump through hoops.

-Cats destroy furniture.
+Myth #3: Cats destroy furniture

 RR-Cat-Catio copyPHOTO © Greater Good Charities

-Cats are aloof.
+Myth #4: Cats are aloof

 Alannis-Ray Steup Photography-4-11-18-ACSPCA-1